 Indicate if the number of packs per day is "known" or "unknown."
 If known, report the average number of packs per day the recipient smoked/smokes in question 14.
-See the conversion chart below to calculate the number of packs per day from a reported cigarette(s) per day history.
-See the example below to calculate packs per day from a reported pack-year history.
-If this information is not documented, select "unknown" and continue with question 15.
+See Table 1 below to calculate the number of packs per day from a reported cigarette(s) per day history.